Topography of Pakistan: Sistan Basin

 Balochistan is located at the eastern edge of the Iranian plateau and in the border region between Southwest, Central, and South Asia.
 It is geographically the largest of Pakistan's four provinces, at 347,190 km2 or 134,051 square miles, and composes 48% of the total land area of Pakistan.
 The population density is very low due to the mountainous terrain and scarcity of water.
 The southern region is known as Makran.
 The central region is known as Kalat.

 The Sulaiman Mountains dominate the northeast corner, and the Bolan Pass is a natural route into Afghanistan towards Kandahar.
 Much of the province south of the Quetta region is sparse desert terrain with pockets of inhabitable land, mostly near rivers and streams.
 The largest desert is the Kharan Desert which occupies the most of Kharan District.

-This area is subject to frequent seismic disturbances because the tectonic plate under the Indian plate collides with the plate under Eurasia as it continues to move northward and to push the Himalayas ever higher.
+This area is subject to frequent seismic disturbances because the tectonic plate under the Indian Plate collides with the Eurasian Plate as it continues to move northward and to push the Himalayas ever higher.
 The region surrounding Quetta is highly prone to earthquakes.
 A severe quake in 1931 was followed by an even more destructive one in 1935.
 The small city of Quetta was almost completely destroyed, and the adjacent military cantonment was heavily damaged.
 At least 20,000 people were killed.
 Tremors continue in the vicinity of Quetta; the most recent major earthquake occurred in October 2008.
 In January 1991 a severe earthquake destroyed entire villages in the Khyber-Pakhtunkhwa, but far fewer people were killed in the quake than died in 1935.
 A major earthquake centred in the Khyber-Pakhtunkhwa's Kohistan District in 1965 also caused heavy damage.